Param-Harrison/kidzode/public/courses/pixel-heroes/rps_winner.md

     print("COMPUTER WINS!
 Better luck next time!")
 ```

-## ✨ Magic Moment
-The game now declares a winner based on the rules!

-## 💡 Important Things to Remember
+## Remember
-- We check for a tie first: `if player_choice == computer_choice`
+- Check for tie first
-- Then we check each way the player can win
+- Then check each way player can win
-- `and` means BOTH conditions must be true
+- `and` means BOTH must be true
-- If none of the win conditions match, the computer wins!
+- If no win, computer wins!

-## 🎨 Try This Next!
+## Try This
-Play multiple times and try to win with each choice (rock, paper, scissors)!
+Play multiple times with each choice!

-## 🤔 Stuck?
-Check This!
+## If Stuck
-- **Always ties?** Make sure you're typing the choice exactly right
+- Type choice exactly right
-- **Computer always wins?** Check your win conditions carefully
+- Check win conditions carefully
-- **Confused by logic?** Draw out the rules on paper first!

-## 🌟 Show Your Parents!
-"Look!
-I made a complete Rock-Paper-Scissors game with all the rules!"

-You just unlocked the **Game Logic Master** superpower! ⭐
+You did it! ⭐